cordoval/smpcl/README.md

-Simple Classifield Sandbox - For Symfony2
+Simple Classifield or Catalog System - Sandbox for Symfony2
 ========================

 This sandbox is just in development stage.